-Minorities generally live more existentially unstable than members of the majority: existential stability is a “Majority Privilege” (as discussed in “Discussing Racism” by O.G.
-Rose).
-Black Americans often walk into a room and are the only colored person there, which if we recall what Berger and Hunter wrote about the vital role of “social support” (existentially, psychologically, ideologically, etc.), this means Black Americans often must deal with situations which are sociologically considered some of the most challenging.
+Minorities generally live more existentially unstable than members of the majority: existential stability is a “Majority Privilege.”
+Black Americans often walk into a room and are the only colored person there, which if we recall what Berger and Hunter wrote about the vital role of “social support” (existentially, psychologically, ideologically, etc.), this means Black Americans must often deal with situations which are sociologically considered some of the most challenging.
 They must deal with the feeling that everyone might be looking at them, the everyone might be wondering about what they are doing, and so on.
 White Americans, on the other hand, often walk into a room and don’t think anything about if people are looking at them, etc., precisely because they don’t “stand out.”
-This is mostly thanks to skin color, but skin color always “means,” and, not because they choose it (it just happens), Black Americans can often wonder what their skin “means” to those around them, the answer to which they can never know for sure.
-People could be thinking nothing; people could be thinking about how they are scum; people could be thinking about how Black Americans are more intellect than White Americans — the possibilities are endless.
-Everything is possible, which we have discussed throughout this essay as the state in which existential anxiety is at its worst.
+This is mostly thanks to skin color, but skin color always “means,” and, not because they choose it (it just happens), Black Americans can often wonder what their skin “means” to those around them (the answer to which they can never know for sure).
+People could be thinking nothing; people could be thinking terribly; people could be thinking about how Black Americans are intellect — the possibilities are endless.
+Everything is possible, which we have discussed throughout this essay as the state in which existential anxiety can be at its worst.
 When we don’t think about what’s possible, we avoid this existential tension, but the Black American is “practically forced” to consider this precisely in “standing out.”
 To be part of the majority is to be part of “the thoughtless givenness” of the society, which suggests that Black Americans might be less likely of falling into “the banality of evil” but at an existentially heavy price (which White Americans will not be able to fully empathize with or understand, contributing to Black Americans feeling alone).

-For Black Americans, it is never “given” what the people around them are thinking, and though that’s technically true for everyone, for White Americans it’s easier to believe and feel like people aren’t thinking about them at all — the “thoughtlessness” is more “given.”
-If you’re White and traveled, you might be familiar with being the only “White person” that some natives in far Western China have ever seen before (for example) — I think that feeling is like what minorities experience (though I don’t mean to say that’s all they feel).
+For Black Americans, it is never “given” what the people around them are thinking, and though that’s technically true for everyone, for White Americans it’s easier to believe and feel like people aren’t thinking about them — the “thoughtlessness” is more “given.”
+If you’re White and traveled, you might be more familiar with being the only “White person” that some natives in far Western China have ever seen before (for example) — imagine this constantly and inescapably.
 Lacking “givens,” Black Americans face an existential anxiety which White Americans can better avoid.
 Constantly.
 Randomly.
 Black American never know who will be in a room before they walk in: the existential anxiety could appear anytime, without warning.
 And Black Americans must live with this possibility.
 Yes, perhaps white artists must sometimes live with the feeling that nobody understands them, but when they walk into a room, their skin color doesn’t tell everyone, “I am an artist,” which is to say “invisibility” is possible for white artists.
 But Black Americans can never escape such “body language.”

 In the Jim Crow South, it was a “given” that White Americans ate here and Black Americans ate there; in the Confederate South, it was a “given” that slavery was acceptable; in hard patriarchal societies, it was a “given” that women served men; and so on.
-“Givens” are arguably the main way oppression occurs, and yet “givens” are necessary for “belonging” to be possible.
+“Givens” are arguably the main way oppression occurred, and yet “givens” are necessary for “belonging.”
 Where there is existential uncertainty, not only does authoritarianism become appealing, but also “belonging” becomes impossible.
 Hence, what oppresses is also what makes possible home, which would suggest that seeking “belonging again” can, unintentionally, constitute seeking “oppression again.”
 And this is us.

 To be a minority is to be deprived of the social structures and “givens” that support the privileged majority, and to want that same and equal support is the act of which can lead to there being no support at all for anyone.
 It is hard to imagine a more unfair and immoral circumstance.
 When minorities fail to find the equality and existential stability they have (in their human dignity) always had a right to, consequence perhaps of removing the conditions which oppressed them and made “belonging” possible, there is likely to be justified backlash.
 Against that backlash, there is likely to be backlash from the majority and/or Conservatives, increasing existential instability all the while for everyone.
 As this intensifies, authoritarianism can become increasingly appealing for both groups for different reasons, but ultimately for the same reason of wanting “givens” and acceptance.
 The only way to stop all this might be to remove “justice” as a value from society entirely, but wouldn’t that be precisely when injustice and oppression prevailed?
 Yes, and perhaps that’s the horror of this situation.

 Minorities oppressed by “givens” are justified to oppose those “givens” and want the “belonging” the majority is privileged with, but without “givens,” “belonging” isn’t possible for anyone.
 There cannot be “rest” where there is existential anxiety, but outside the “givens” of the majority, minorities cannot find “rest.”
 Minorities suffer existential anxiety and are compelled by this anxiety to oppose social “givens” for the same reason the majority is compelled to defend them: to live “existentially stable,” to have “belonging.”
-Perhaps we focus on stopping “racists” and “bigots,” people who are immoral and who can change or be justly dismissed (precisely because they can change), because if we start saying “givens” cause our alienation, then what makes possible “belonging” is also what removes “belonging.”
-This is a hard reality to take.
+Perhaps we focus on stopping “racists” and “bigots,” people who are immoral and who can change or be justly dismissed (precisely because they can change), because if we start saying “givens” cause our alienation, then what makes possible “belonging” is also what removes “belonging,” and this would be a hard reality to take.

 Expanding to whom a society extends “belonging” requires “opening up” and/or tearing down “givens” (as expanding equality requires expanding what is considered moral, as discussed in “Equality and Its Immoral Limits” by O.G.
 Rose).
 As the “circle of acceptance” expands, it must bump against “givens,” and arguably many “givens” should be deconstructed against this circle.
 Minorities are often deeply justified to oppose the “givens” keeping them out the circle, and yet the cruel joke is that those “givens” simultaneously make the circle possible.
-Without any “givens,” there would be no circle; if “givens” were removed so that people could enter the circle, when the “givens” vanished, people very well might not find any circle at all, like opening a door expecting to find what you’ve always wanted in life and finding an empty room.¹ But as minorities justly oppose the “givens” excluding them and this causes existential instability, the feeling of anxiety will likely function as evidence to the majority that the actions of the minorities are unjustified, leading the majority to conclude that it is “justified” to oppose the minorities, a response which will lead the minorities to feel “justified” to oppose the majority — and so history will repeat.
+Without any “givens,” there would be no circle; if “givens” were removed so that people could enter the circle, when the “givens” vanished, people very well might not find any circle at all, like opening a door expecting to find what we’ve always wanted in life, and yet opening the door is what makes what we wanted disappear.¹ But as minorities justly oppose the “givens” excluding them and this causes existential instability, the feeling of anxiety will likely function as evidence to the majority that the actions of the minorities are unjustified, leading the majority to conclude that it is “justified” to oppose the minorities, a response which will lead the minorities to feel “justified” to oppose the majority — and so history will repeat.
 Society might be inherently tragic, and we might tragically need society.
 We are not gods, and if the thought enters our mind to become animals (as in Kafka), it’s too late.

 ¹Humans require discomfort to grow, and considering this, where there is existential anxiety, there is a chance for development.
 In “justly” challenging the “givens” of a society, Progressives cause discomfort to Conservatives, which is to provide Conservatives with an invitation to develop.
 And yet in doing this, Progressives make authoritarianism appealing to Conservatives, as authoritarianism can be appealing to Progressives due to the anxiety that results from marginalization.

-(As a closing note, recognize that what constitutes “discomforting” is relative: blue collar work can discomfort academics, blue collar workers can be discomforted by academics.)
+(What constitutes “discomforting” is relative: blue collar work can discomfort academics, while blue collar workers can be discomforted by academics.)